kamranahmedse/driver.js/readme.md

 // Start the introduction
 driver.start();
 ```
-You can also hide the buttons and control the introductions programmatically by using the API methods listed below
+You can also hide the buttons and control the introductions programmatically by using the API methods listed below.

 ![](./demo/images/split.png)

 ## API

-Driver comes with several options that you can manipulate to make driver behave as you may like
+Driver comes with several options that you can manipulate to make driver behave as you like

 ### Driver Definition

-Here are the options that Driver understands
+Here are the options that Driver understands:

 ```javascript
 const driver = new Driver({